olegantonyan/translateable/README.md

 [![Build Status](https://travis-ci.org/olegantonyan/translateable.svg)](https://travis-ci.org/olegantonyan/translateable)
 [![Gem Version](https://badge.fury.io/rb/translateable.svg)](https://badge.fury.io/rb/translateable)

 Allows you to store text data in multiple languages with your ActiveRecord models.
-Similar to [globalize](https://github.com/globalize/globalize), but have a few differences:
+Similar to [globalize](https://github.com/globalize/globalize), but with a few differences:

 1. Works with Rails 5
 2. Uses single field in the table.
 No additional tables required to store translated data.
 PostgreSQL 9.4 is required to do this (JSONB)
 3. Provides easy integration with forms using nested attributes so you can create records with multiple translations in one form.
-Together with [nested_form_fields](https://github.com/ncri/nested_form_fields) you can dynamically add/delete/update tranlations without a single line of JavaScript.
+Together with [nested_form_fields](https://github.com/ncri/nested_form_fields) you can dynamically add/delete/update translations without a single line of JavaScript.

 ```ruby
 I18n.locale = :en